suhaniarora06/Cyclistic-Case-Study-Google-Data-Analytics-Capstone-/README.md

 Average Ride Length of Casual Riders = 21 minutes

-           On Average, Casual Riders ride for longer durations as compared to the Riders with Annual Memberships.
+           On average, Casual Riders ride for more extended periods compared to those with Annual Memberships, which suggests that Casual Riders are likely to take longer rides, possibly for leisure or one-day trips.

 Average Ride Length of Riders using Classic Bikes = 18 minutes